waiwera/waiwera/doc/user/setup_time.rst

    |            |            |              |                     |
    +------------+------------+--------------+---------------------+

 The maximum allowed number of linear solver iterations can be specified using the **"maximum"** value in the "time.step.solver.linear" object, which again is itself an object, this time containing a **"iterations"** integer value for specifying the iteration limit.
-If not specified, the the PETSc default is used.
+If not specified, then the PETSc default is used.

 .. note::
    **JSON object**: linear solver iteration limit